-Audi are one of my favorite brands, some cars just speak to you and some don’t.
+Audi is one of my favorite brands, some cars just speak to you and some don’t.
 I’ve always like Audi and have owned one for years.

 Are Audi A4 Reliable

-The Audi A4 is a compact family 4 door that’s available in Sedan, Cabriolet and Avant (station wagon) body styles.
-It’s also offered with in a variety of both gas, diesel engines front wheel drive or all wheel drive.
+The Audi A4 is a compact family 4 door that’s available in Sedan, Cabriolet, and Avant (station wagon) body styles.
+It’s also offered within a variety of gas, diesel engines front-wheel drive or all-wheel drive.

 Audi’s are traditionally very well built cars with sporty handling and modern designs.
 Audi’s I’ve owned have always been really well put together using great materials, particularly the interiors.
 Pre-owned Audi’s will still look great inside and out.

-Exterior paintwork is excellent and generally don’t suffer from corrosion.
-Usual wear and tear issues common to all cars included faded paint and cloudy head lamps.
-Alloy wheels are strong but peeling lacquer and kerb rash are common.
-In colder states where roads may be salted, rust around the fenders is common, but only cosmetic.
+Exterior paintwork is excellent and generally doesn’t suffer from corrosion.
+Usual wear and tear issues common to all cars included faded paint and cloudy headlamps.
+Alloy wheels are strong but peeling lacquer and curb rash are common.
+In colder states where roads may be salted, rust around the fenders is common but only cosmetic.

-When it comes to reliability the Audi A4 has a mixed score card, although regularly beating out it’s peers at Mercedes and BMW, it does struggle against marks such as Lexus and Porsche who seem to deify gravity when it comes to reliability.
+When it comes to reliability the Audi A4 has a mixed scorecard, although regularly beating out its peers at Mercedes and BMW, it does struggle against marks such as Lexus and Porsche who seem to defy gravity when it comes to reliability.

 Make sure to check out an article I wrote about titled “Are Audi Good Cars”.

-Audi issues range from the major to the minor and depends on which engine your Audi has.
+Audi issues range from the major to the minor and depend on which engine your Audi has.
 See below.

 What year Audi A4 is most reliable?

 I like Audi a lot, I’ve owned one for years but they have some serious flaws.
-A couple of major issues surround a used Audi A4 – Dieselgate and faulty gas powered engines.
-The Dieselgate doesn’t effect reliability directly but the faulty gas powered engine does.
+A couple of major issues surround a used Audi A4 – Dieselgate and faulty gas-powered engines.
+The Dieselgate doesn’t affect reliability directly but the faulty gas-powered engine does.